kloopdogg/AzCertNotes/az900/AzureArchitecture.md

 ![Availability Zones](../assets/az900/availability-zones.png "Availability Zones")

+Availability zones are primarily for VMs, managed disks, load balancers, and SQL databases.
+Azure services that support availability zones fall into three categories:

+- Zonal services: You pin the resource to a specific zone - (for example, VMs, managed disks, IP addresses).
+- Zone-redundant services: The platform replicates - automatically across zones (for example, zone-redundant - storage, SQL Database).
+- Non-regional services: Services are always available from Azure geographies and are resilient to zone-wide outages as well as region-wide outages.

 ## Region Pairs
 Many regions also have a paired region to support cross-region replication based on proximity and other factors.